bluehabit/BlogPosts/Vanilla-JS/Callbacks-vs-Closure.md

 # Callbacks and Closures

+In JavaScript, if you declare a function within another function, then the local variables can remain accessible after returning from the function you called.
 A function inside another function always creates a closure around variables in the outer scope.
 However, that closure only outlives the outer scope if the inner function escapes.
 Remember, when you `return` it exits the function and whatever is at the end of `return` is what the function spits back out.
 You must **return the function itself** for it to be a closure.
 Lets take a look at an example:

 ```
 function myCity(cityName){